-The secret to this Jello poke cake’s charm is its simplicity — just a white cake mix, your favorite flavors of gelatin, a layer of whipped topping, and plenty of sprinkles.
+This festive poke cake tastes like every summer picnic we loved growing up.
+The secret to this Jello cake’s charm is its simplicity — just a white cake mix, your favorite Jello flavors, a layer of whipped topping, and plenty of sprinkles.
 It’s cool, colorful, and so easy that it practically decorates itself.

-We’ve been making this Jell-O poke cake for years, and the best part?
+We’ve been making this Jello poke cake for years, and the best part?
 You can change it up for every holiday or celebration!
-Bright orange and purple for Halloween, red and green for Christmas, or berry blue and cherry for summer.
+Right now, it's berry blue and cherry for summer.
 One simple recipe, endless ways to make it festive.

-The cake recipe is simple as can be; it starts with a white cake mix, two packages of Jello or your favorite store-brand gelatin dessert, a container of whipped topping like Cool Whip, and sprinkles!
+The cake recipe is as simple as can be; it starts with a white cake mix, two packages of Jell-O or your favorite store-brand gelatin dessert, a container of whipped topping like Cool Whip, and sprinkles!
 Make the cake according to the directions on the box.

-You can use any cake mix you like for a Jello poke cake, but a boxed white cake mix is ideal.
-The flavor is relatively neutral, allowing strawberry and blueberry to take center stage, and the crisp, snowy-white appearance really sets off the cheerful, bright gelatin colors.
+You can use any cake mix you like for a Jello poke cake, but for this one, a boxed white cake mix is ideal.
+The flavor is the perfect palette, allowing strawberry and blueberry to take center stage, and the crisp, snowy-white appearance really sets off the cheerful, bright gelatin colors.

 I suggest using the "egg whites only" directions on the box so the cake is white as snow.
 Use the amounts of oil, egg whites, and water as directed on the box, and bake it in a 9-by-13-inch pan according to the cake mix directions.